adnanzami/Outdoor-Autonomous-Mobile-Robot-/README.md

 ## Modules
 It is able to establish a communication link with a computer or a smart phone via Bluetooth.
 The Arduino UNO was used with IR Sensors, USSR Sensor and PIR Sensor.
-These sensors would be responsible for detecting collision and stay within the bounded region.
+These sensors were responsible for detecting collision and staying within the bounded region.

 ## Getting Started
 The items required for this project are listed in the report file.
-Circuit schematics are in the image file.
-Follow the input numbers in the source code to make the connections and compile and burn the code in the index folder to use.
+Circuit schematics are in the image folder.
+Follow the input numbers in the source code to make the connections and compile and burn the code into the Arduino.